 Mixing & Mastering

 In the Mixing and Mastering section, we begin with content students would learn as professional engineers, by covering acoustics, and how to treat their home studio.
 Then it’s on to the essentials: in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from a few elements, and making all of a production’s parts sound as one, exploring all the new amazing plugins used by professional mix engineers.

 This module explores the music producer role and brings together the component skills and ideas from the previous sections, from pre-production to completion and delivery of the final master.
 We focus on such concepts as creating emotion through sound and performance, visualizing and defining the direction of the recording, and achieving production goals.
 By conceptualizing the essentials of music production – the arrangement of both musical material and the “sonic field” – students learn how to make a band or solo artist (this could be you!) both unique and compelling to convey their material and performance in the best possible light.

-As part of the EMP program, students will enjoy hands-on training recording a band at Clear Lake Recording Studios.
+As part of the SMP program, students will enjoy hands-on training recording a band at Clear Lake Recording Studios.
 Students may find one of the studio’s many notable clients working in the room next door!
 We also make use of a pre-production studio, where students can experiment and program in a room full of vintage analog synths and processors to find some real analog sounds for their tracks.

 Marketing & Branding

 To finish off the program, students will learn how to create an effective electronic press kit (EPK), market and brand themselves, acquire genuine social media followers, and get the most out of digital distribution.